 M any churches depend on gifts collected through in-person offerings during worship to keep the doors open.
 But because of the COVID-19 outbreak, many churches have had to adapt to worshiping digitally.
 One year into the pandemic, many worshipers are still attending church online.
 And even though who are going to church in person may not be in the habit of tithing in person anymore.
 The good news is that transitioning to online giving may prove to be a blessing in disguise for your church.
 Here are some tips for talking to your church about online giving that can help you maintain or even grow your church’s generosity.

 1. Clarify your purpose as a church and communicate it broadly.

-Once you’ve established the bare essentials of your ministry, and clarified them into a succinct statement of purpose, let that statement be the measuring stick for everything you do.
-For example, suppose you’re statement is “Bringing Jesus to the World through Word and Deed.”
+Once you’ve established the bare essentials of your ministry and clarified them into a succinct statement of purpose, let that statement be the measuring stick for everything you do.
+For example, suppose your statement is “Bringing Jesus to the World through Word and Deed.”
 Make certain that each activity in which you invest your time and resources seeks to do exactly that.

 2. Share stories of how you are living into your purpose.

 Cultivate stories from your church community about how you are living into your purpose as a church.
 For example, find someone who is meeting in a small group via the internet and ask them to create a short video of how those connections are bringing them life.
 Or ask a person from the medical field to share where they have seen God at work in the hospitals and doctors’ offices.
 Find a person who has been supporting the local shelter and ask them to share why they serve.
 Or reach out to someone who is growing in their faith through Bible studies and worship services, and see if they are willing to share with the rest of the community on a short video.
 Nothing generates generosity like the power of a story–cultivate and gather those stories to share with your church.